BrianWhelanDublin/milestone-project-2/testing.md

         </div>

 - ### Footer Tests
-  - To test the footer section I've checked that eack link contains both the correct href and the target is set to _blank.
+  - To test the footer section I've checked that each link contains both the correct href and the target is set to _blank.
    I've also clicked each link to see if it opens a new tab.
-I've then ran the tests across each page.
+I've then run each test across each page.
      - Visit page.
-     - Scroll to fotter section.
+     - Scroll to the footer section.
      - Check each link for the correct href and target.
      - Then click on each item.
      - Repeat for each page.